ZainAmjad68/js-to-ts-migration-guide/README.md

 # js-to-ts-migration-guide

 If you've reached here, you might already know that TypeScript is a superset of JavaScript and that TypeScript is eventually transpiled to JavaScript so that it can be run.
-That begs the question, 'why would anyone want to migrate to TS?'
+That begs the question, **why would anyone want to migrate to TS?**

 ## Why do it?
 There are several reasons why one might want to convert his JavaScript project to TypeScript.